top of page

 Welcome to our meshwork

-Welcome to the Environmental Science in Society Lab, an interdisciplinary environmental governance research meshwork at the University of Toronto Scarborough.
-Environmental researchers often say they ‘network’ to access local knowledge and other expertise; to encourage cross-fertilization across disciplines, institutions, and places to address complex social-environmental problems.
-Yet, the metaphor of ‘networking’ --connecting the dots-- does not capture all of the affective and cognitive work involved in research for and within society.
+Welcome to the Environmental Science in Society Lab, an interdisciplinary social-environmental research creation meshwork at the University of Toronto Scarborough. â€‹Environmental researchers often say they ‘network’ to access local knowledge, know-how and other expertise; to encourage cross-fertilization across disciplines, institutions, and places to address complex social-environmental problems.
+Yet, the metaphor of ‘networking’ --connecting the dots-- does not capture all of the affective, cognitive and creative work involved in research for and within society.

 bottom of page